4South/grunt-minispade/README.md

 ```

 #### Custom Options
 `renameRequire` If your source files use "require" or "requireAll" you should consider enabling this flag.
-Once enabled grunt-minispade will automaticly find and replace all calls to these functions with the appropriate equivelents ("minispade.require" and "minispade.requireAll").<br />
+Once enabled grunt-minispade will automaticly find and replace all calls to these functions with the appropriate equivalents ("minispade.require" and "minispade.requireAll").<br />

 `useStrict` Adds JavaScript's 'use strict' inside each registered minispade closure.<br />